Motivational Interviewing Foundations Workshop or Webinar:

-2 days of face-to-face training, followed by 3 hours of video practice and feedback sessions.
+16 hours training, followed by 2 x 30 minute video practice and feedback sessions.

 Appropriate for a wide range of professionals and peer helpers.

-Learners will attend a 2-day workshop, followed by 3 video practice and feedback sessions.
+Training is followed by 2 one-on-one 30-minute practice and feedback sessions with a skilled MI facilitator.
 For 12 weeks after the workshop, learners receive a series of weekly emails with resources and examples, prompting them to practice a specific skill in their interactions that week and then check in with a study partner or team.